 How I Set Up a SECURITY.md When Building With AI Agents

-Here's the template I use, and the thinking behind each section.
+Here's the template I use, the thinking behind each section, and a before/after that shows what changes when an agent reads it.

 Why a SECURITY.md?